Consumer Proposal Guide

 Once you receive the majority vote needed, it is then considered court-approved and held within the Office of the Superintendent of Bankruptcy (OSB).

 The proposal will become part of a permanent public record held by the OSB.
-That may sound intimidating, but for most people, the ones that will know you filed a consumer proposal will be you, your creditors, and your trustee.
+That may sound intimidating, but for most people, the only ones who will know you filed a consumer proposal will be you, your creditors, and your trustee.

 The good part of having your proposal filed with the OSB is that a stay of proceedings is issued.
 This means the law protects you from any lawsuits or collection actions.
 Your creditors must adhere to the terms of the proposal, so you get relief from collection calls and the stress of potential lawsuits and wage garnishment.